- You do not have any products in your shopping cart yet.

 - intense sunlight

-You might know it from grandma’s old wooden doors: In summer, they stuck; in winter, they closed more easily.
-This basic principle also applies to your solid wood table, just in a more elegant form.
+You might know it from grandma's old wooden doors: In summer they stuck, in winter they closed more easily.
+This basic principle also applies to your solid wood table, just in an elegant form.

 What values are ideal for your indoor climate?